 ~ Eleanor Roosevelt

-And if that natural tendency towards avoidance isn’t the answer, is the trick to overcoming fear direct confrontation?
+So if that natural tendency towards avoidance isn’t the answer, is the trick to overcoming fear direct confrontation?
 [Cue vision: prototypical ‘courageous’ knight charging forward.]
-If so, then why is it that sometimes confronting fear seems to strengthen it, and it fights back, like facing a bully who’s three times bigger?
+If yes, then why is it that sometimes confronting fear seems to strengthen it, and it fights back, like facing a bully who’s three times bigger?

 Because courage isn’t about being fearless.
 As the saying goes “a person who lives without any fear, is destined for a short life.”
 Rather, the first step of courage is to recognize and feel the fear and then move through it.